vukbgit/simplex/README.md

 ## Post-Installation Jobs ##

-* _config.ini_: local
+* _config.ini_:
-  * move __config.draft.ini__ outside of the root directory and save it as __config.ini__
-  * open and set values following comments
+  * should be already in place (see [Pre-Installation - Upgrade Jobs](#Pre-Installation---Upgrade-Jobs)) with minimal configuration (otherwise nothing works...)
   * use this file to store any local information that must be as secret as possible like database credentials, passwords, secret API keys, etc.
-  * optional: simplex bash scripts all include _private/share/packagist/vukbgit/simplex/bin/bootstrap.sh_ which needs to include _config.ini_ so path (absolute or relative to the top level called script) must be provide as:
+  * simplex bash scripts all include _private/share/packagist/vukbgit/simplex/bin/bootstrap.sh_ which needs to include _config.ini_ so path (absolute or relative to the top level called script) must be provide as:
     * the PATH_TO_INI_CONFIG environment variable, which you can export as `export PATH_TO_INI_CONFIG=path/to/config.ini`:
       * temporarily into ssh session
-      * permanently into _user/home/folder/.bashrc_
+      * permanently into _home/user-name/.bashrc_ (or equivalent, which you shold already done before installation)
     * or passing to the called script the -i option followed by the absolute/relative path to the ini config file, i.e. `simplex-script.sh -i path/to/config.ini`
 * _/.htaccess_:
   * set default redirections, i.e _/backend_ to _/backend/sign-in-form_; in any case either you're going to define a route for the plain domain request or you redirect domain request to a default route (i.e. `RewriteRule ^/?$ /my-default-route [R,L]`); for routes definitiosn see below